aidinstinct/kthulu-fetch/README.md

 ![alt text](worker.jpg "aidinstinct")

-Kthulu-fetch processes the OHLCV sets obtained from the kraken exchange and formats it for freqtrade.
+kthulu-fetch processes the OHLCV sets obtained from the kraken exchange and formats it for freqtrade.
 It is capable of exporting the formatted data to mongodb via GridFS for long-term storage and further data manipulation.
 ### Tech
 - freqtrade: https://github.com/freqtrade/freqtrade
 - kraken-exchange: https://www.kraken.com/en-us/features/